This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • If any adults in the bed smoke

 In the UK, Safe Sleep Guidelines are recommended for all babies aged from birth to 12 months.
-For more details on promoting safe sleep visit the Lullaby Trust.
+For more details on promoting safe sleep visit the Lullaby Trust .

-Meet The Expert – Susan Wallace
+Author - Susan Wallace